corda/corda/docs/source/setting-up-a-corda-network.rst

 ..
 TODO: Add a better way of polling for startup.
 A programmatic way of determining whether a node is up is to check whether it's ``webAddress`` is bound.

 In terms of process management there is no prescribed method.
 You may start the jars by hand or perhaps use systemd and friends.
+If you have deployed your nodes via `Cordformation`_ you can run them with the ``runnodes`` scripts in ``build/nodes`` of your project.
+This is primarily for development and testing purposes and will start all of the nodes you have created on the same machine

 Logging
 ~~~~~~~